-I know you’ve been making Zucchini Bread all summer, so now I’m going to give you a much better alternative for fall: Whole-Wheat Dark Chocolate Zucchini Brownies!
+I know you love baking Zucchini Bread, especially during the summer, so now I’m going to give you a much better alternative for fall: Whole-Wheat Dark Chocolate Zucchini Brownies!
 Yes folks, zucchini does belong in brownies – it gives the brownies moisture and weight as well as vitamins and other health benefits.
 In fact, you can use any light-tasting squash in this recipe.

 Last fall, my home garden sprouted several squash/pumpkin/zucchini-looking plants all on its own, which threatened to overtake all the vegetables I had actually planted!
 I kept them in check by picking and cooking as many blossoms as I could, but I still had a lot of green, striped and orangeish squash to eat during fall and winter.
-So they almost all went into brownies (but click the link to see squash risotto).
+So they almost all went into brownies, but lots went into Squash Risotto with Chardonnay.
+Also amazing.

 Dark chocolate morsels make the flavor rich while adding antioxidants and whole wheat flour works beautifully, making these brownies a little cake-like.
 And I love encountering the surprise bites of salty-sweet afforded by the coarse sea salt.
 This brownie recipe is so good; it’s the only one I use now.